SimonRess/W-Working-with-Strings-and-Textanalysis-in-R/README.md

-# Workshop: Working with Strings and Textanalysis in R
+# Workshop: Working with Strings in R

 ### Includes two parts:
 - Working with Strings in R